Denton County Transportation Authority: Access (Paratransit)

+DCTA Access also offers a non-ADA demand-response service for residents of Lewisville, Highland Village, and Denton that are disabled or elderly (65 years and older).
+These trips can start and end anywhere within these three cities, but they are provided on a first-come, first-serve basis and are subject to capacity constraints.

+In neighboring Collin County, DCTA operates two other non-ADA paratransit services for elderly or disabled residents.
+Frisco Demand-Response services Frisco and parts of Plano (including the Medical City Plano hospital), while Collin County Rides services Allen and Fairview.

 Ridership

 DCTA ridership fluctuates greatly with the academic calendar, as a considerable portion of passengers are UNT and TWU students, faculty, and staff.
 Bus ridership greatly exceeds rail ridership, primarily driven by university students.
 For 2020, the agency reported 1.36 million bus trips alongside 221,316 rail trips.
 Like many transit agencies across the world, DCTA's ridership was greatly impacted by the effects of the [COVID-19 pandemic].
 Ridership in 2019 was 2.4 million bus trips and 393,400 rail trips, for comparison.